 MCC offers a four day, non-traditional STEM instruction to 25 middle school girls.
-The goal of the program is to highlight alternative courses of study and career choices – increasing the liklihood of self-sufficiency and independence as adults.
+The goal of the program is to highlight alternative courses of study and career choices – increasing the likelihood of self-sufficiency and independence as adults.

 Marguerite’s Place, Hillsborough County.

-Marguerite’s Place provides physical, emotional, educational, and social support services for homeless women with children so that they can achieve and sustain permanent self sufficiency.
+Marguerite’s Place provides physical, emotional, educational, and social support services for homeless women with children so that they can achieve and sustain permanent self-sufficiency.
 Marguerite’s Place is expanding their childcare focus to include curriculum that will address the entire family’s needs in all areas of physical, mental, emotional, social and creative abilities.

 MoCo Arts, Keene.